mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

-This case study for the feature `Solution Tree | MRM | 2DP Repsymo Solver` is taken to obtain insight and then employ the machine replacement model and the HTML5 Canvas API to address the modeling and design of this feature into a typescript module providing rendering for $$XY-axis$$ and the solution tree.
+This case study for the feature `Solution Tree | MRM | 2DP Repsymo Solver` is taken to obtain insight and then employ the machine replacement model and the HTML5 Canvas API to address the modeling and design of this feature into a typescript module providing rendering for XY-axis and the solution tree.

 Basic trigonometry is needed to render some elements, like similar triangles which are useful to position the node labels.